faberNovel/DynamicOverlay/README.md

 ### Responding to overlay updates

 You can track the overlay motions using the `onTranslation(_:)` view modifier.
-It is a great occasion to update the UI according to the current overlay state.
+It is a great occasion to update your UI based on the current overlay state.

 Here we define a control that should be right above the overlay: